Presley Name Meaning: Origins and Significance

 Famous People Named Presley

 - Cindy Crawford: While not named Presley herself, supermodel Cindy Crawford chose the name for her son, Presley Walker Gerber.
-Born in 1999, Gerber has followed in his mother’s footsteps and become a successful model in his own right.
+Born in 1999, Gerber has followed in his mother’s footsteps & become a successful model in his own right.

 These are just a few examples of the many famous people who share the name Presley.
-Whether you’re a fan of Elvis or just love the sound of the name, it’s clear that Presley has made an impact in a variety of fields.
+Whether ya’re a fan of Elvis or just love the sound of the name, it’s clear that Presley has made an impact in a variety of fields.

 Presley as a Girls’ Name